New England: A Key Tourism Market and a Terrific Tourism Destination Rolled into One

 New Englanders, with their high household incomes, tend to be tolerant of high travel costs.
 Travel is by far the most prevalent type of product bought online by New Englanders.
-And mean Internet penetration in the New England region is 85.8%, which exceeds that of all but 3 of the US states outside the region.
+Mean Internet penetration in New England is 85.8%, which exceeds that of 41 of the 44 US states outside the region.

 Boston's Logan International Airport is the primary airline gateway to New England, offering nonstop service to and from 76 domestic and 41 international destinations.